mougiakouel/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 Slope
 -------------------------------------------------------------------------------

-* Click on the menu item :menuselection:`Raster --> Raster based terrain analysis --> Raster based terrain analysis`.
+* Click on the menu item :menuselection:`Raster --> Terrain analysis`.
 * Select the :guilabel:`Slope` analysis type, with the clipped DEM as the input layer.
 * Specify an appropriate file name and location for output purposes.